-Much of his work has focused on documenting human rights and environmental abuses associated with the Yadana Gas Pipeline Project—the largest foreign investment in Burma.
-The pipeline project involves a consortium including transnational corporations UNOCAL (US) and Total (France) who have contracted with the Burmese army to provide security for the project.
-It traverses the Tenasserim rainforest, inhabited by diverse ethnic peoples and home to the tiger, the Asian elephant, the rhinoceros and many other rare and endangered species.
+Much of Ka Hsaw Wa’s work has focused on documenting human rights and environmental abuses associated with the Yadana Gas Pipeline Project—the largest foreign investment in Burma.
+The pipeline project involves a consortium including transnational corporations UNOCAL (US) and Total (France) which have contracted with the Burmese army to provide security for the project.
+The project traverses the Tenasserim rainforest, inhabited by diverse ethnic peoples and home to the tiger, the Asian elephant, the rhinoceros, and many other rare and endangered species.